#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 Can Rusty Gutters Be Repaired?

-While severely rusted and damaged gutters need replacement, gutters with only minor rusting or isolated corroded sections can often be repaired as a cheaper alternative to a full upgrade.
+If your gutters are only mildly rusted or have a few isolated spots, repairing them can often be a cost-effective alternative to a full replacement.
+However, for severely damaged ones, replacement is the way to go.
 Common repair options include patching holes with rusted gutter repair kits with reinforced tape and sealant.

 Dirty Gutter Leaves